Namaste.

 Knees come down.

-This time you can unfurl your spine at the end.
+This time you can unfurl your spine at the end of that inhale.

 Peel your spine off.